Safei-Ashraf/FEND-Travel-App/README.md

 ## Starter Code:

-Basic code and file structure are provided by Udacity, as layout for requirements in project "NLP Evaluation"
+Basic code and file structure are provided by Udacity, as layout for requirements in project "Travel-App"